ibexa/documentation-developer/docs/api/field_type_testing.md

     At the moment only Legacy Storage implementation is available.

-The integration tests with the Persistence SPI can be found in `eZ\Publish\SPI\Tests\FieldType`.
+The integration tests with the Persistence SPI is in `eZ\Publish\SPI\Tests\FieldType`.
 In order to implement a test for your custom Field Type, you need to extend the common base class `eZ\Publish\SPI\Tests\FieldType\BaseIntegrationTest` and implement its abstract methods.

 !!! tip